Kortedala

 Kortedala is a district, mainly residential (apartments), in the north-eastern part of Gothenburg in western Sweden.
 The area has a population of around 10,000 and is one of the typical 1950s suburbs of Gothenburg.
 The area has many trees and parks.
 Kortedala also has Gothenburg's largest ice-skating rink, Isdala, and a large sports centre, Alelyckan.
 There are four local squares, three smaller ones and the larger Kortedala Torg.
 Kortedala is on tram lines 6, 7 and 11, with line 6 terminating at Aprilgatan.
+As of 2023, no tram lines longer stop at Aprilgatan due to a shortage of tram drivers.

 In 2007, the Swedish musician Jens Lekman released an album titled Night Falls Over Kortedala.
 He also wrote a song called Tram #7 to Heaven about the tram to Bergsjön (where the streets are named after things to do with outer space), which passes through Kortedala.